I grew up in Brussels speaking French at school and English at home. My mother tongue is English and I speak both languages as a native.

 Neither needs to be expensive, and a headset is much preferred.
 Good hearing is essential.
 Using the microphone of the computer doesn't always work and can lead to frustrating results.

 Each learner is unique in many ways and for this reason a pre-designed plan wouldn't work.
-Some people may want conversation classes, others may want to revisit a language they haven't studied since school...Factors such as availability or motivation further influence the way a person learns.
+Some people may want conversation classes, others may want to revisit a language they haven't studied since school...Factors such as availability and the L1 of the learner further influence the way a person learns.

 Yes there is!
 I am sure you still remember that presentation you worked on so hard during your studies?
 Well, I believe that we learn better when we are actively involved in the process.
 I will ask you to research some notions or do some exercises in preparation of a class.